10 Dec Interesting Find on a Dog’s Dental X-rays

 Below is an image from a Diplomate friend of mine (Jean Battig in Portland, OR) of a diseased mandibular 1st molar with an accessory root.
 This tooth must be surgically removed vs having a root canal therapy.

-Take home message: Many two rooted teeth may have an accessory roots.
-Sometimes these teeth have problems, so knowing the root anatomy makes it much easier to extract.
-Without x-rays, you will leave a diseased root in the mouth that can cause continued oral pain.
+Take home message: Many two-rooted teeth may have accessory roots.
+Sometimes, these teeth have problems, so knowing the root anatomy makes it much easier to extract.
+Without X-rays, you will leave a diseased root in the mouth that can cause continued oral pain.

 Barden Greenfield, DVM, Dipl.
-AVDC Your Pet Dentist of Memphis and Little Rock
+AVDC – Your Pet Dentist of Nashville